shahifaqeer/cdn-analysis/README.md

 - [Analysis-Timing.ipynb](https://gitlab.com/sgrover/thousandeyeschallenge/blob/master/Analysis-Timing.ipynb)

-#### Note regarding current results
+#### Note on reproducing current results
-A backup of the current results is available in results_old/ folder in case data is overwritten.
-Some previous results, such as comparison between curl data without redirects vs with redirects can only be plotted using downloaded data output/curl-timing-data-reorder-count100-sites500.json and output/curl_timing_count100_sites500.json.
-These files have been copied to the results_old/ directory for ease of reproducing the analysis.
+A backup of the current results is available in data/ folder in case results are overwritten.
+Some previous results, such as comparison between curl data without redirects vs with redirects can only be plotted using data/curl-timing-data-reorder-count100-sites500.json and data/curl_timing_count100_sites500.json.
+For CDN estimation results, we need the offline files data/homepage and data/whoisIP.

+To reproduce timing analysis, copy curl files to the output/ directory and run `calculate_timings.py`.

+To reproduce cdn estimation, unzip homepage and whoisIP to output/ directory and run `estimate_cdn.py`

 ## Requirements: